Pupil Premium at Desford Primary School

 Pupil Premium funding provides children in receipt of Free School Meals (FSM) and Looked after Children (LAC) with additional academic and social support focused on their individual needs.
 Children of military families also qualify for Pupil Premium.

-Currently (February 2017) we have 40 pupils who meet the eligibility criteria for Pupil Premium.
-This generates a Pupil Premium budget allocation of £47,200 for the academic year, all of which is allocated to Pupil Premium expenditure under three headings;
+Currently, (September 2018) we have 48 pupils who meet the eligibility criteria for Pupil Premium.
+This generates a Pupil Premium budget allocation allocated to Pupil Premium expenditure under three headings;

 - Targeted Support